Latest Cuba News & Travel Alerts

 PCR Requirement Reinstated Jan 4, 2022

 Cuba has reinstated the mandatory PCR prior to arrival.
-Starting January 5th, all travelers 13 and older must show negative PCR result taken no more than 72 hours in advance of arrival in addition to proof of vaccination (or certified medical exemption).
+Starting January 5th, all travellers 13 and older must show negative PCR result taken no more than 72 hours in advance of arrival in addition to proof of vaccination (or certified medical exemption).
 A PCR test at arrival will be given to anyone displaying symptoms and also for random checks.
 See full details of Cuba’s Covid-19 entry requirements here.

 Omicron Border Entry UpdateDec 4, 2021